 The exam questions are written and reviewed by specially trained CPMs according to standards set for accreditation by the [National Commission for Certifying Agencies].
 The passing score for all exams is set through a process called the modified Angoff Method, which allows for evaluation of the difficulty level of each item on a mathematical scale. …Read more »

 The exam content outline and reference books are available in the Candidate Information Booklet (CIB).
 The content outline is called the Test Specifications.
 The best way to prepare for the exam is to go through the content outline and study those topics in the reference materials.
 Think about situations where you would need to apply …Read more »

 There are two ways to register for the NARM exam.
 You must be a CPM candidate, or have been approved to take the exam for licensure by a state licensing agency.
 CPM Candidates: Candidates who are applying for the CPM certification must submit a NARM application to the NARM Applications Department.
 Application forms are based …Read more »

-Test results will be mailed approximately three weeks after the test date.
+Official test results will be mailed approximately two weeks after the test date.
 If the candidate wishes to receive the test results at an address different from where they received the Admission Letter, please notify the Test Department of the new address by e-mail at email@example.com.
-CPM certificates will be mailed approximately 4 weeks after passage …Read more »
+CPM certificates will be mailed approximately 4 weeks after …Read more »